adam-binks/map-of-why/CONTRIBUTING.md

 ## Set up your development environment

 Map of Why uses [Create React App](https://create-react-app.dev/), which provides a very useful local development server.
-You can start the dev server navigating to your by running `npm run start`.
+You can start the dev server navigating to your local copy of the code and running `npm run start`.
 It'll open `http://localhost:3000/map-of-why` in your browser.
 As you make changes to the code, the site in your browser will automatically hot-reload, which makes it much faster to play around with.

 I'd recommend installing [React Developer Tools](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en) and [Redux DevTools](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=en).
-These are two Chrome extensions that add extra panes to your browser's developer console - the Components pane lets you see the state of all of the React components in the app, and the Redux extension lets you see and replay the history of Redux actions.
+These are two Chrome extensions that add extra panes to your browser's developer console - the Components pane lets you see the state of all of the React components in the app, and the Redux pane lets you see and replay the history of Redux actions.
 In general, the Chrome developer console (F12) is very useful!

 I use VS Code - it has great [JavaScript support](https://code.visualstudio.com/docs/languages/javascript) - but there are lots of other good editors.